MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     ![](media/17fbd97599315f4efc07292df5e489e8.png)

     Wait until the import is done.
-On the success page, click **Open app** to open the Power App in Edit Mode.
+On the success page, you will see a link to **Open app** but **DO NOT CLICK TO OPEN** and instead continue to follow the next steps below to open the app.

     ![](media/3c86617ded7cff3351bccac8133bfdb8.png)